WICG/handwriting-recognition/explainer.md

 Alternatively, the API could take in a complete drawing, recognizes the text, and returns the result.
 This is simpler to use, the disadvantage being:

-* It can’t support incremental recognition.
+* It can't support incremental recognition.
 Each time the recognizer is called, the complete drawing is processed, even if part of the drawing may already be processed previously.
 * It causes more overhead if the recognizer is repeatedly called on incremental drawings (i.e. when new strokes are added to an existing drawing).
 The information in the existing drawing will be processed again, even if they were processed in previous recognition requests.

 ```JavaScript